ON THE ISSUES

 AFFORDABILITY

 We live in a place that every day becomes harder and harder to afford.
 New Jersey needs solutions that go to the root causes of rising costs like energy and property taxes, not band aids.
 And our tax dollars must be used thoughtfully and efficiently.
 A first step towards better state budget outcomes and taxpayer savings is to forecast revenues and expenses more than one year into the future.
-It is crucial that we send representatives to Trenton who will be leaders on measured and effective government spending.
+It is crucial that we have representatives in Trenton who will be leaders on measured and effective government spending.

 GUN VIOLENCE